-As an EMD and a PM, the investment opportunities currently available through us are primarily limited to securities of our funds (referred to as "proprietary products"), but we may offer other securities of investment funds or other investment vehicles created and managed by third parties (referred to as "non-proprietary products").
+As an EMD and a PM, the investment opportunities currently available through us are limited to securities of our funds (referred to as "proprietary products").
 Because of our role in managing the business and affairs of the funds, the funds are considered to be related and/or connected issuers to us.
 Additional information about these funds is available in each fund's offering memorandum or other disclosure document, copies of which are available from us upon request.

-As at the date of this document, we act as an investment fund manager and/or portfolio advisor to the following funds:
+As at the date of this document, we act as an investment fund manager and/or portfolio advisor to the following proprietary funds: